Integration theory for infinite dimensional volatility modulated Volterra processes: Generalization of the random-field -integral

 where the integral in the last line is understood as a Bochner integral.
-Since the total mass of the measure $\rho^3_v$ grows in $v$ as $v^{2}$, the last equality tells us that $\caK_g(Y)(t,s)$ is well defined as an operator if $Y$ is differentiable and does not have a singularity of order greater or equal than $2$ at zero, i.e.\ $Y\in o(v^{-2})$ at zero.
+Since the total mass of the measure $\rho^3_v$ grows quadratically in $v$, the last equality tells us that under the conditions on $Y$, $\caK_g(Y)(t,s)$ is well-defined as a linear operator on $\caH$.
 In this case, $\caK_g(Y)(t,s)$ exists as a linear operator on $\caH$ defined by

 where

 Under these conditions the $X$-integral is given by